prismacolor-archive/vaderWork/README.md

 # vaderWork
-Me messing around with the VADER library from NLTK
+I borrowed the VADER library from NLTK and set about modifying it to accommodate a different type of text, mainly comments regarding the work place.